crichez/crichez.secureboot/README.md

 ### Argument-dependent dependecies

-**dracut**
+**dracut or other initrd generator**

-If you wish to use `dracut` as your initramfs generator, you should have it installed.
+By default, `dracut` is the tool declared in `uki_config_initrd_generator`, so should be installed if you don't modify this argument.
+Others may be used as long as they are supported by your system *and* `kernel-install`.
+Note that some generators like `dracut` and `mkinitcpio` have support for UKI generation on their own; this is not supported and will cause failures.
-Note that this is currently the only supported initramfs generator, but this will be expanded soon.
+The role expects a regular inird to be generated, and builds a UKI with it using `ukify`.

 **mokutil**